Sovos Docs

 To retrieve the application responses, the supplier can use the following API methods:

-The supplier can send a GET request to the /notifications/{countryCode} endpoint to retrieve application responses that match the set search criteria.
+The supplier can send a GET request to the /notifications/BE endpoint to retrieve application responses that match the set search criteria.
 To make this request, set the following query parameters:

 NameTypeRequiredDefaultDescription

 taxIdstringNoInclude only notifications related to the specified taxId.
-This value relates to the CompanyCode set in the SBDH.
+This value is related to the CompanyCode in the SBDH.
 It's important to note that once a request doesn't include this parameter it will return all notifications related to the country and sourceSystemId.

 pageintegerNoTo specify the page to be returned, enter a value between 1 and 10.